 The New Parent Group is specially designed for new parents with an infant under twelve months of age.
 This program offers parents and their babies an inviting place to meet other new families in the community, receive information on parenting related topics, easy access to other programs and support offered by the Eastern Shore Family Resource Association.

-The Breast Friends group is intended to be an extension of our Great Expectations Prenatal Program as well as our New Parent Group.
+The Breast Friends group is a drop-in, peer support service and is intended to be an extension of our Great Expectations Prenatal Program as well as our New Parent Group.
 Since it is a drop-in service, registration is not required.
 Those currently in other ESFRA Programs are always welcome in Breast Friends, providing they are breastfeeding, or are currently pregnant and are planning to breastfeed.

 Program Length = 1.5 hours